vagos/vagos.github.io/_blog/mci.md

 Their code is a little esoteric, thanks to variable names like `dwParam2` and `S_MciCmdTable[uTbl].lpTable`.
 It's not entirely the Wine project's fault though, as they are following [old windows coding style conventions](https://learn.microsoft.com/en-us/windows/win32/stg/coding-style-conventions).
-Nevertheless, their implementation was of great help. :)

 Studying Wine's code gave me some insight into what "compatibility layer" means.
 If a program had code which executed MCI commands using the [Win32 API](https://learn.microsoft.com/en-us/windows/win32/multimedia/sending-a-command), Wine goes through and actually parses